Acura RL: 2009 mid-model change (KB2)

-The DVD-based navigation system improved on previous XM satellite-linked traffic flow reporting, adding continuously updated real-time weather reporting and the capability to reroute based on current traffic conditions.
+The DVD-based navigation system improved on previous XM satellite-linked traffic flow reporting, adding continuously updated real-time weather reporting and the capability to reroute based on traffic conditions.
 The DVD Audio-capable 10-speaker sound system remained, but integration with the audio system was improved with the addition of Bluetooth stereo and a USB port that allowed integration and operation of Apple iPod and other MP3 type devices.
 Also new was the ability to display iPod or other MP3 device (such as a USB flash memory device) folder and playlist information on the car's 8-inch central navigation display screen.

 New shifter and center console arrangements were added, including a Sport mode.
 The steering wheel paddle shifters were reprogrammed for faster response, and the paddle shifters could be operated in both Drive and Sport modes.
 In pre-MMC models, the gear selector had to be put in manual mode for the paddle shifters to operate.

 In exterior length, the 2009 RL grew slightly by 2.2 in.
 The height grew by a scant 0.1 in, while the width, track and wheelbase remained the same,.
 The front end including the hood, and the rear including the trunkline, were revised, and the headlights and taillights redesigned.
-One of the most controversial features of the 2009 RL was its "Power Plenum" grille design, the first of three similar designs that was soon joined by the second-generation 2009 Acura TSX and the fourth-generation 2009 Acura TL.
+One of the poorly received features of the 2009 RL was its revised grille design, marketed as the "Power Plenum," the first of three similar designs that was soon joined by the second-generation 2009 Acura TSX and the fourth-generation 2009 Acura TL.

 Curb weights increased for 2009.
-The MMC Base weighed in at 4083 lbs, the Technology Package model 4085 lbs, and the ACC/CMBS with no PAX weighed 4110.
-The equivalent 2006 pre-MMC Technology Package had weighed 4012 lbs, and the pre-MMC with ACC/CMBS/PAX weighed 4074 lbs.
+The MMC Base weighed in at 4083lbs, the Technology Package model 4085lbs, and the ACC/CMBS with no PAX weighed 4110.
+The equivalent 2006 pre-MMC Technology Package had weighed 4012lbs, and the pre-MMC with ACC/CMBS/PAX weighed 4074lbs.

-MSRP for the 2009 Acura RL increased by $500 over 2008 model for each of its three trim levels.
 For 2009, the Michelin PAX Run Flat Tire system was no longer offered in combination with the CMBS/ACC package.
-ACC was now featured alongside CMBS as part of the package name, after a two-year hiatus.
+ACC became featured alongside CMBS as part of the package name, after a two-year hiatus.
 In reality, ACC was always included as a part of the CMBS.
 Colors were also added and deleted.

 The 2010 Acura RL continued with few changes in the U.S. from the 2009 model, as indicated on the Acura.com website for the RL.
-Colors were added and deleted once again, and MSRP increased $150 in each trim:

 2011 update

-The 2011 Acura RL added new color combinations and new features: six-speed automatic transmission, power folding mirrors, and rear backup/parking sensors.
+The 2011 Acura RL added new color combinations, an all new six-speed automatic transmission, power folding mirrors, and rear backup/parking sensors.